-Table 64 provides figures on the proportion of wave 1 respondents who were reinterviewed in wave 7 disaggregated by various sample characteristics.
-For those persons interested in the balanced panel, the proportion of wave 1 respondents who have been interviewed in every wave is also provided.
+Table 8.20 provides figures on the percentage of wave 1 respondents who were reinterviewed in wave 9 disaggregated by various sample characteristics.
+For those persons interested in the balanced panel, the percentage of wave 1 respondents who have been interviewed in every wave is also provided.
 People who have died or moved overseas are excluded from these figures.
 These results indicate that the re-interview rate is lowest among people who were:

-- relatively young (aged between 15 and 24 years);

-- born in a non-English speaking country;

-- of Aboriginal or Torres Strait Islander descent;
+- relatively young (aged between 15 and 24 years); - born in a non-English speaking country; - of Aboriginal or Torres Strait Islander descent;

-- single;

-- unemployed; or